stonezyg/modernize-apps-katacoda/scenarios/developer-intro/04-live-sync.md

 ## Before continuing

-Let's kill the `oc port-forward` processes we started earlier in the background.
+Let's kill the `oc rsync` processes we started earlier in the background.
 Execute:

 `kill %1`{{execute}}